From Means to Medians: Optimal Benchmark Design: Introduction

-The most closely related papers are those of \cite{duffie2021robust}, and \cite{baldauf2022principal} that we already referred to.
-As we have already noted, the main difference is that they assume that manipulation has no fixed costs that grow with the number of prices manipulated.
-Extending their analysis to the case of fixed cost is technically challenging as the manipulator problem is no longer convex and thus we cannot work with first order conditions, as in the literature of optimal contract design, see \cite{bolton2004contract}.
+The most closely related paper is that of \cite{baldauf2022principal}, to which I have already referred.
+The main differences are twofold.
+First, it assumes that manipulation entails no fixed costs that grow with the number of prices manipulated.
+Second, it restricts attention to convex variable costs, whereas I show that concavity is the empirically relevant case when variable costs stem from the trading fee of a constant-product automated market maker.
+Extending the analysis along either dimension is technically challenging: once fixed costs are present the manipulator's problem is no longer convex, ruling out the first-order approach standard in the optimal contract design literature, see \cite{bolton2004contract}.

+Also closely related are \cite{duffie2021robust} and \cite{frei2021optimal}, who study benchmark design when the manipulator's only margin is the volume of distorting trades.
+In \cite{duffie2021robust} the manipulator chooses the volume of its orders, which are all executed at a common distorted price, at a cost linear in that volume; in \cite{frei2021optimal} it allocates an exogenously fixed total volume of distorting trades across periods.
+In both, manipulation is parameterised by traded volume, whereas in my model the manipulator chooses the magnitude of each individual price distortion subject to an explicit cost of manipulation comprising variable and fixed components.

+More broadly, my work connects to the economics literature on decision-making from manipulable data, which stresses that when allocations depend on data, the agents who generate that data distort it in anticipation of how it will be used; see, for instance, \cite{frankel2022improving}.
+A benchmark is precisely such a data-dependent decision rule, and my analysis asks how its design shapes the incentives to manipulate the underlying prices.